Today’s Reading: Revelation 22

 Yours because it’s all about Jesus Who said, “I am the Root and Offspring of David, the Bright and Morning Star” (Revelation 22:16b),

 P.S.
 My most heartfelt thanks to all who have helped me complete this two-year journey through the Bible.
 Today is my son Ron’s birthday.
 He has formatted each day’s blog and I’ve simply filled in the blanks.
 Ann, Ron’s wife, has read each blog before it is posted for accuracy, punctuation, etc. It’s also their daughter, Andrea Patterson’s birthday.
-She has recently obtained her PhD in immuno-oncology, with studies in the field of cancer research and immunology, particularly in blood-related cancers.
+She has recently obtained her PhD in bio-medial research, specializing in the field of cancer research and immunology, particularly in blood-related cancers.
 Happy birthdays from a very proud Dad, Grandfather, and from my sweetheart Norma-Jean, a proud Mom and Grandmother.